slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - the only thing complaining does is convince other people that you are not in control.
 - cages aren't made of iron, they're made of thoughts.
 - we don't have anxiety for things we think we can handle!
+- Most people are not extremes and most people are in the middle.
+Most things are not binary.
+Introvert is not shyness.
+Imagine a introvertness scale from 1 to 7.
+It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
+- the heaviest burdens that we carry are the thoughts in our heads.
+- what is poison? anything beyond what we need is poison. it can be power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
+- you can't heal if you keep pretending you're not hurt.
 -->

 > *"If you are depressed you are living in the past.